Impact of the South American crisis on Panama

 FRAPAN-Invest

 Klaus Happ’s company “FRAPAN-Invest” advises investors who want to invest in real estate in Panama.
-He offers advice on all aspects of living in Panama.
+Furthermore, Klaus Happ will be happy to advise you personally on the subject of “Plan B in Panama”.

 The real estate market in Panama is internationally one of the most interesting for investments.
 We would like to be your trusted local partner and assist you with the initial purchase.
 Additionally, we can take care of your real estate in Panama in a sustainable way.